arrigonialberto86/funtime/deep_ensembles.md

 ```

-The implementation of the custom loss function is straightforward (although with a twist!): we need to encapsulate the loss function `gaussian_loss` into another function in order to pass the second parameter it needs to computer the log-likelihood (`sigma`).
+The implementation of the custom loss function is straightforward (although with a twist): we need to encapsulate the loss function `gaussian_loss` into another function in order to pass the second parameter (`sigma`) it needs to compute the log-likelihood (`sigma`).
 Then, we can subclass Keras' `Layer` to produce our custom layer.
-There is an extensive documentation on this, see [Keras documentation](https://keras.io/layers/writing-your-own-keras-layers/), here I will just skip the details and say that we need to implement three methods: `build`, `call`, `compute_output_shape` that are called by the framework.
+There is an extensive documentation on this, see [Keras documentation](https://keras.io/layers/writing-your-own-keras-layers/), here I will skip the details and just say that we need to implement three methods: `build`, `call`, `compute_output_shape` that are required by the framework.

 In the `build` method we define the two weight matrices + bias we need to perform the forward propagation in the `call` method.
 Just remember to set the correct output shape (since we are returning a list of elements) in `compute_output_shape`.

 We are now ready to train the model and see if it can handle a simple cubic function with added dispersion: